Victoria Riskin

 Victoria Riskin (born November 18, 1945) is an American author, psychologist, television writer and producer, and human rights activist.
+She is the founder of Bluedot Living, a media company with print and digital magazines publishing stories about solution-based approaches to climate change and sustainability.

 Early life

-Riskin was born in the Bel-Air neighborhood of Los Angeles, the daughter of Academy Award-winning screenwriter Robert Riskin, whose films include It Happened One Night (1934), Mr. Deeds Goes to Town (1936), and Lost Horizon (1937), and actress Fay Wray, best known for her role as Ann Darrow in King Kong (1933).
-She is the author of a memoir and dual biography, Fay Wray and Robert Riskin: A Hollywood Memoir, released by Pantheon in February 2019 and nominated “Best Biography” for the Los Angeles Times Book Prize that same year.
+Riskin was born in the Bel-Air neighborhood of Los Angeles, the daughter of Academy Award-winning screenwriter Robert Riskin, whose films include It Happened One Night (1934), Mr. Deeds Goes to Town (1936), and Lost Horizon (1937), and actress Fay Wray, famous for her role as Ann Darrow in King Kong (1933).
+Riskin is the author of a memoir and dual biography, Fay Wray and Robert Riskin: A Hollywood Memoir, released by Pantheon in February 2019 and nominated “Best Biography” for the Los Angeles Times Book Prize that same year.

 Raised on the west side of Los Angeles, Riskin attended public schools, Stephens College in Missouri, The Institute for American Universities in Aix-en-Provence, France, and graduated from the University of Southern California (USC) with a BA in the Humanities.
 She received an MA from Antioch University and Ph.D. from USC, both degrees in psychology.